binarydev/dreamcatcher/README.md

   * **-d** Run the container in detached mode, so that when the main process (the Express API server) exits, the container stops as well
   * **--restart=on-failure:3** If the main process exits with an error code, attempt to restart the container up to 3 times before aborting
   * **--shm-size=1G** Define the amount of shared memory for the container.
 The Docker default is 64mb, which is too small for rendering PDFs with any reasonable amount of content, since the browser environment renders the PDF into shared memory for generation.
 We recommend at least 1G (1 gigabyte), but you can tweak this as you see fit for your needs.
 Alternatively, you can skip this flag and run the container in privileged mode (--privileged) and the start.sh script within it will automatically allocate and mount a 1GB shared memory device
+  * **--env FONT_ZIP_URLS="http://url1 http://url2 http://etc"** Set a custom environment variable within the container, which in this case is the FONT_ZIP_URLS variable containing a list of space-delimited URLs for zip files containing fonts that the container will fetch and install within the container.
+Since container file systems are ephemeral, this font installation process will execute every time the container is started as long as this variable is set to anything except an empty string.
+The STDOUT of the container will show the current state of font installation during start up.
   * **-p** Map a port on the host machine to the container's port 80, where the API server is listening
   * **--name** Give the container a name that you will use when referring to it for management